 This model comes with a 24V battery, a charger, and two discharge bags.
 The Sun Joe also has two speeds to choose from to make the most of the battery life.
 Possibly most attractive of all is that this model weighs just 3.5 pounds, and the rubber grip makes prolonged use comfortable.
 This cordless blower also comes with several nozzles for blowing up air mattresses and pool floats.

 For home lawn maintenance experts, shouldering the weight of cordless blowers might make more sense.
-The Greenworks 80V Cordless Backpack is the product for them, as it allows them to strap this 580-CFM, 180-MPH blower on their backs instead of carrying it around.
+This Greenworks backpack blower is the right product for them, as they can strap this 580-CFM, 180-MPH blower on their backs instead of carrying it around.
 While this unit weighs just 15 pounds, the thickly padded straps comfortably distribute the load across the shoulders and core.

 This model uses Greenworks’ 80V battery system and comes with a 2.0Ah battery and a 40-minute rapid charger, though the battery life lasts only between 15 and 40 minutes, depending on the power level (this model does have a Turbo button to boost airflow temporarily).
 To extend that time, users can employ the variable trigger and cruise control.

-WORX WG584 40V Power Share Turbine Cordless Leaf Blower is an all-around quality model that many DIY lawn care aficionados might want to check out.
+WORX WG584 leaf blower is an all-around quality model that many DIY lawn care aficionados might want to check out.
 This unit features three speeds, including 69 MPH and 350 CFM, 80 MPH and 390 CFM, and 90 MPH at 430 CFM.
 Users have the ability to choose between battery life and sheer force.

 Even with all of that background and information about the best cordless blowers, there could be some additional questions blowing around in your mind.
 The following section aims to answer those questions.
 Be sure to check for an answer to your question listed below.